-A publication bias would be indicated if our sample does not contain many studies showing small effect sizes with small sample sizes.
-Most studies set out to test if high dominance might lead to both benefits and costs and therefore are likely to report also small effect sizes, and previous meta-analyses did not detect signals of publication bias (e.g. Majolo et al. (2012)).
+We did not predict a publication bias but that our sample will include studies showing small effect sizes with small sample sizes.
+Most studies set out to test if high dominance might lead to both benefits and costs, and previous meta-analyses did not detect signals of publication bias (e.g. Majolo et al. (2012)).
+430